pgpavlides/php_garden/README.md

 <img src="https://i.ibb.co/8nwm1gq/Divider.png" width="100%" >
 </p>

-### 7.1 String basics
+### 7.1 String basics 🔰

 In PHP, strings are sequences of characters used to represent text.
 They can be created using either single quotes (') or double quotes ("), and they have some important differences in how they are interpreted:

+#### 👉 Single-quoted strings:
-- **Single-quoted strings**: These strings are interpreted literally, meaning that any escape sequences (except for \' and \\) will not be processed.
+These strings are interpreted literally, meaning that any escape sequences (except for \' and \\) will not be processed.
 Variables inside single-quoted strings will not be expanded.

 ```php
 $string1 = 'Hello, my name is $name.';